ffund/intro-ml-tss21/slides/10-unsupervised.md

 ### K-means as an autoencoder (3)

-* Encoder performs non-linear mapping, expresses result as one-hot vector in $Z$.
+* Encoder performs mapping, expresses result as one-hot vector in $Z$.
 * Decoder is linear:

 $$X\approx \hat{X} = ZD$$